This article was written in collaboration with Maurelian.

 Bedrock’s deposit path introduces a variable pricing mechanism (similar to that of EIP1559), which charges based on the demand for L2 gas from deposits.

-We recently completed an engagement with Runtime Verification to formally verify that deposits will always succeed when users make a deposit to Optimism.
+We recently completed an engagement with Runtime Verification to formally verify that deposits will always succeed when users make a deposit to OP Mainnet.
 We will share the report for this engagement when it is available.

 Putting Bedrock’s Security to the Test: Join our Audit Contest!